 1. Age $\geq 70$ years at the time of signing the ICF.
 2. Understand and voluntarily provide written informed consent prior to the conduct of any study related assessments/procedures.
 3. Able to adhere to the study visit schedule and other protocol requirements.
 4. Histologically or cytologically confirmed locally advanced or metastatic NSCLC who are not candidates for curative surgery or radiation therapy.
 5. No other current active malignancy requiring anticancer therapy.
-6. Radiographically documented measurable disease (defined by the presence of $\geq 1$ radiographically documented measurable lesion) (See [Appendix A](#)).
+6. Radiographically documented measurable disease per RECIST v1.1.
 7. No prior chemotherapy for the treatment of metastatic disease.
-Adjuvant chemotherapy is permitted providing cytotoxic chemotherapy was completed 12 months prior to signing the ICF and without disease recurrence.
+Adjuvant chemotherapy is permitted providing that cytotoxic chemotherapy was completed 12 months prior to signing the ICF and without disease recurrence.
+Patients with previously known EGFR mutation or ALK gene translocation must have failed or had intolerance to one treatment with EGFR tyrosine kinase inhibitor or ALK inhibitor therapy, respectively.
 8. Absolute neutrophil count (ANC) $\geq 1500$ cells/mm.
 9. Platelets $\geq 100,000$ cells/mm.
 10. Hemoglobin (Hgb) $\geq 9$ g/dL.
-11. Aspartate transaminase (AST/serum glutamic oxaloacetic transaminase [SGOT]), alanine transaminase (ALT/serum glutamic pyruvic transaminase [SGPT]) $\leq 2.5 \times$ upper limit of normal range (ULN) or $\leq 5.0 \times$ ULN if liver metastases.
+11. Aspartate transaminase (AST)/serum glutamic oxaloacetic transaminase [SGOT]), alanine transaminase (ALT/serum glutamic pyruvic transaminase [SGPT]) $\leq 2.5 \times$ upper limit of normal range (ULN) or $\leq 5.0 \times$ ULN if liver metastases.
 12. Total bilirubin $\leq 1.5$ mg/dL (unless there is a known history of Gilberts Syndrome).
 13. Creatinine clearance (CrCl) $> 40$ mL/min calculated using Cockcroft-Gault equation (if renal impairment is suspected 24 hour urine collection for measurement is required).
 14. Eastern Cooperative Oncology Group (ECOG) performance status 0 or 1.
 15. Females who (1) have undergone hysterectomy (the surgical removal of the uterus) or bilateral oophorectomy (the surgical removal of both ovaries) or (2) have been naturally postmenopausal for at least 24 consecutive months (ie, has not had menses at any time during the preceding 24 consecutive months).